 The following article was written by The Editorial Staff at TheTaxBook and contributed for use on the TaxSlayer Pro blog.

 Alimony taxes have changed significantly since the Tax Cuts and Jobs Act of 2017 was passed.
-It is important to stay up to date on tax laws as a tax preparer.
 We’ve gathered all the current rules for you in this article.